 In 2013, Yogrishi Vishvketu and the Ashram founded a charitable school named Sansar Gyaan Pathshala meaning ‘World Knowledge Lessons’.
 The eco-friendly School offers free education, uniforms and books to over 300 underserved girls and boys in rural Uttar Pradesh, India, about 1.5 hours from Rishikesh.

+We have worked hard to promote girls education and have achieved a parity of girls and boy at the school.
 Children excel when families participate in their education and growth.
-We at Helping Hands for India are working with the community to help parents learn creative, educational games that are fun for the whole family.
-We encourage parents to learn more about nutrition and to share time being active with their kids outdoors.
+The School works with the community to help parents learn creative, educational games that are fun for the whole family.

 The ashram performs Agni Hotra (fire puja) daily at 8am in the Vedic tradition.
 We have handbooks with Vedic mantras in Romanized Sanskrit and the English translation.
 Residents and others wanting to join can experience and learn this valuable, ancient Indian ritual.

 On special holidays, such as Shiv-ratri, the ashram invites 21 sannyasis from Swarg Ashram area to a feast.
 The bandhara serves nutritious sattvic food in the ashram dining hall.
 After the meal, the sannyasis are given wares according to the season, such as blankets, tiffins, slippers, etc.

 On special occasions, the ashram hosts a feast for orphaned children.
 The feast offers sattvic vegetarian meals, homemade sweets, and gifts of notebooks and pens.